-An Assessment of watershed activities, which may affect the Point Reyes source of supply, was completed in July 2013 as required by the US Environmental Protection Agency.
+Assessments of watershed activities which may affect the Point Reyes source supply were completed in 2013 and 2022 as required by the US Environmental Protection Agency.
 The activities identified with the highest potential for contamination of the Point Reyes groundwater supply are salt water intrusion and activities associated with the operation of the former US Coast Guard housing wastewater system and maintenance facility area.
 These activities increase the potential to introduce chemical and microbial contaminants into the local groundwater.
 The Point Reyes groundwater is routinely monitored by North Marin Water District.
 No contaminants have been detected with exception of occasional increases in salts and metals related to saltwater intrusion.
 Water produced at the Point Reyes water treatment plant meets federal and state water quality requirements.
 A copy of the complete assessment is on file at the North Marin Water District office at 999 Rush Creek Place, Novato, CA 94945.